The CollegeHumor Show

-The CollegeHumor Show is an American television sitcom that premiered on MTV on February 8, 2009 and also aired on MuchMusic.
+The CollegeHumor Show is an American sitcom that premiered on MTV on February 8, 2009 and also aired on MuchMusic.
 The show was a scripted sitcom with sketch comedy elements written by, and starring, nine CollegeHumor editorial staff members, who play fictionalized versions of themselves.
 The show was an adaptation of the style of the long-running Hardly Working short film series created for the CollegeHumor site, made more suitable for the longer, televised format.

 After the conclusion of the six episode season, the series was cancelled.

 The series also spawned the spin-off show Pranked, hosted by Streeter Seidell and Amir Blumenfeld and airing on MTV.

 Cast

 Main characters

 In the show, the actual CollegeHumor (and CollegeHumor Show) writers play fictionalized versions of themselves.
 There is no single "star" of the show; rather, the nine main characters function as an ensemble.
 For the most part, the characters are self-centered, operating according to their immediate desires rather than making rational or sensitive decisions.